beelsebob/Cocoa-GL-Tutorial-2/README.md

     glTexImage2D(GL_TEXTURE_2D, 0, GL_RGBA, (int)width, (int)height, 0, GL_RGBA , GL_UNSIGNED_BYTE, imgData);
     eglGetError();

-Once our two textures are uploaded to the graphics card, we want to set up texture units ready to access the textures:
+Once our two textures are uploaded to the graphics card, we want to set up texture units ready to access the textures.
+Note that we do this so that we can access both textures at the same time in our shader.  glActiveTexture tells OpenGL that we want to use a different texture unit, while glBindTexture sets the texture as the current for that unit:

     glActiveTexture(GL_TEXTURE0);
     glBindTexture(GL_TEXTURE_2D, backgroundTexture);